 Getting a good job these days is quite herculean because of the tough competition in the market.
 The most essential document that is needed to secure a job is none other than your resume.
-The CV or resume helps the recruiter to get a brief idea of an individual’s potential and calibre.
+The CV or resume helps the recruiter to get a brief idea of an individual’s potential and caliber.
 A well-prepared resume gives you an edge over other candidates and increases your chances of getting hired for that particular job.
 You can read my previous blog on " Great resume tips for graduates and college students".
-The resume is indubitably responsible for the first impression you have on the recruiter.
+The resume is indubitably responsible for the first impression you have of the recruiter.
 Furthermore, the CV has the potential to either break or make your career.
 Hence, it is necessary that you make sure that your resume is up to the mark and has all the required details in order to secure the job of your dreams.
 This article discusses the various things that an employer is looking for resumes need in a candidate.

 Format of the resume: The format of the resume is of utmost importance, and it must be in accordance with the requirements of the job or position you have applied for.
 You can get ideas for the format and design of your resume from the various templates which are easily available online.
 In addition to that, all the details in your CV must be in sequential order, and you must place your recent accomplishments first.
 Moreover, the dates of your employment history should be clearly mentioned in your resume so that the hiring manager can have an idea about the work experience you have.